qalydon/qf-localc/README.md

 of the configuration file as described [above](#configuration-file-permissions).

 #### Yahoo
+**NOTICE: As of 2021-09-01 it appears that Yahoo no longer works (at least for dividends).
+Research into this issue will be done to determine if there is a new way to use Yahoo.**

 The Yahoo data source seems to support all ticker symbol categories.
 However, it is implemented using a technique that is known as web page "screen scraping".
 Screen scraping is subject to breakage if/when the web page changes.